apache/nuttx/boards/arm/sama5/sama5d4-ek/README.txt

   NuttX may be executed from SDRAM.
-But this case means that the NuttX binary must reside on some other media (typically NAND FLASH, Serial FLASH) or transferred over some interface (perhaps a UARt or even a TFTP server).
+But this case means that the NuttX binary must reside on some other media (typically NAND FLASH, Serial FLASH) or transferred over some interface (perhaps a UART or even a TFTP server).
 In these cases, an intermediate bootloader such as U-Boot or Barebox must be used to configure the SAMA5D4 clocks and SDRAM and then to copy the NuttX binary into SDRAM.